txpipe/balius/docs/tutorial.md

 ### Buyer Bot with Hollow

+Up to this point, we saw that we can use `Request` events to build transactions and `Chain` events to keep the book order database updated.
+We will present another powerful usage of a `Chain` event that is possible thanks to Hollow, which, as we already mentioned, supports balance, signing, and submission of a transaction.

-Let's suppose you are really interested in exchanging a couple of particular tokens.
-Of course, setting up a minimum price that you are willing to pay.
-Up to this point, we saw that we can use `Request` events to build transactions and `Chain` events to keep updated the book order database.
-But, we could use this last kind of event to build a transaction to buy some particular order that is in our interest.
-We already mentioned that Hollow supports the balance, signing, and submission of a transaction thus we can put everything together in the `buyer_bot` function.
+Let's suppose we are really interested in exchanging a couple of particular tokens.
+Of course, setting up a minimum price that we are willing to pay.
+What we will implement is a kind of bot that will react to order creation and resolve the orders we are interested in buying.
+Quickly remembering the design, every time we create an order we mint a "Control Token" with a fixed minting policy.
+Thus, we can use the on-chain event that reacts to the minting of tokens with `ORDER_MINTING_POLICY` policy.
+Then, we need to just keep the orders we are interested in (it could be more than one per transaction) and resolve the orders using the same business logic that the [`build_tx_resolve`](../example/orderbook.rs#L105) function to build an unbalanced transaction.
+Once we have an unbalanced transaction, we will use the `wallet` previously configured to balance and sign the transaction that finally will be submitted.

+In the following implementation, we will resolve only one order per event just for simplicity, but it's a nice challenge to improve the implementation to support many orders.
+The complete example can be found [here](../example/buyer.rs).

 ```rust
 #[on_chain(mints=ORDER_MINTING_POLICY)]